Did you know that eviction is the leading cause of homelessness?

 Partnering Up Against Eviction

 The Seattle Mariners are providing the initial funding for Home Base.
+Microsoft recently announced its corporate support too.
 Meanwhile, United Way will identify and leverage additional funding from the public and private sectors to scale this program to $10 million.

 What does that mean?
 It means thousands more people in our community getting housing.